kkuchar2/sorting-visualizer/README.md

 I thought that it would be cool to do this the same way (or at least close to it) in React but with a twist.
 All algorithms should be most sperated from presentation layer, so the closes to be raw algorithms as possible.
-And doing all that in NextJS deplyed on Vercel.
+And doing all that in NextJS deployed on Vercel.

 The solution was to use Service Workers to do calculation on a separate thread, store sorted data, markers and control flags on SharedArrayBuffer.
 That way we can squeeze out performance and not insert sorting logic in